Trina Schart Hyman: Biography

 She was the first art director of Cricket Magazine, from 1973 to 1979, and contributed illustrations regularly until her death.

-Many of her illustrations can be quite complex.
+Many of Schart Hyman's illustrations can be quite complex.
 For example, in one scene in Saint George and the Dragon, the dragon's tail stretches into the border artwork of the next page.

 Awards and honors

 Hyman won the annual Caldecott Medal from the American Library Association, recognizing the year's best-illustrated U.S. children's picture book, for Saint George and the Dragon, published by Little, Brown in 1984.
 Margaret Hodges wrote the text, retelling Edmund Spenser's version of the Saint George legend.
 She also won the Boston Globe–Horn Book Award for picture books, recognizing King Stork (Little, Brown, 1973), text by Howard Pyle (1853–1911).She won the Golden Kite Award for her illustration of Little Red Riding Hood in 1984.

 She received three Caldecott Honors, for her own retelling of Little Red Riding Hood in 1984, Hershel and the Hanukkah Goblins by Eric Kimmel in 1990, and A Child's Calendar by John Updike in 2000.
-And she was a Boston Globe–Horn Book picture book runner-up twice, for All in Free but Janey by Elizabeth Johnson in 1968 and On to Widecombe Fair by Patricia Gauch in 1978.

 The Golem by Barbara Rogasky and illustrated by Hyman won the 1997 National Jewish Book Award in the Children's Literature category.